Day trip: Namur

 Parc Louise Marie may not have the family attractions but it is home to some ducks and geese, and is beautifully laid out for a leafy stroll, with the remains of an ornate bridge, and plenty of places to have a picnic.
 You can hire out a BBQ space for free.

 A boat tour is a different way to see the city.
 Croisieres Namur has heated boats, and a bar on board, and gives live explanations of the sights you pass.
 It departs from near the Jambes Bridge, and you can ride to Wépion (for the strawberry museum) past some of the city’s prettiest villas.
+Note that boat tours do not operate from October to March.

 You can take a self-guided walking tour of the city with details here.